countable-web/open-source-corporation/product/engineering/GIT.md

 # How Countable Uses GIT

 This document provides examples of common git workflows to show new developers how we use the [git flow](https://jeffkreeftmeijer.com/git-flow/) branch conventions.
-We also generally observe the [trunk based development](https://trunkbaseddevelopment.com/) methodology.
-The latter standard is awkwardly written and wordy but the content is good.
+However, our feature branches are owned by a single person and very short-lived, see [trunk based development](https://trunkbaseddevelopment.com/).
+From the latter:

+> You should do Trunk-Based Development instead of GitFlow and other branching models that feature multiple long-running branches
+> You can either do a direct to trunk commit/push (v small teams) or a Pull-Request workflow as long as those feature branches are short-lived and the product of a single person.

 ## Contributing To A Project